JointProject-ai/ChromeScraperAi/ChromeDocumentation.md

     *   **Flask Application (`app.py`):** Defines API routes, handles incoming requests, and orchestrates the summarization process.
     *   **API Endpoints:** Specific URLs (e.g., `/summarize`) that the Chrome Extension calls.
     *   **Gemini API Integration:** Code responsible for authenticating with and sending requests to the Google Gemini API.
 This requires a secure way to store and access the API key (e.g., via environment variables).
     *   **Content Scraping/Fetching (Potentially):** If the extension only sends a URL, the backend might need libraries (e.g., `requests`, `BeautifulSoup`) to fetch and parse the web page content.
-The project name "ChromeScraper AI" suggests this capability.
+The project name "Chrome AI Summarizer" reflects this capability.
     *   **CORS Handling:** `Flask-CORS` is used to allow cross-origin requests from the Chrome Extension (which runs on a `chrome-extension://` origin) to the backend server (e.g., `http://localhost:8081`).

 ### 2.3 Google Gemini API